webplatform/docs/concepts/programming/programming_basics/index.md

 Try out the JavaScript [http://dev.opera.com/articles/view/programming-the-real-basics/fahrenheit.html Fahrenheit to Celsius conversion example].

 Programming languages are ''interpreted'' to be turned into actions or results.
-Some languages, such as JavaScript are interpreted by a web browser; all you need to do to make them “do stuff” is put them inside an HTML document and open this in a browser.
+Some languages, such as JavaScript, are interpreted by a web browser; all you need to do to make them “do stuff” is put them inside an HTML document and open this in a browser.
 Other programming languages need to be translated (compiled) in an extra step to become executable.
-Deep down, all computers only understand zeros and ones, but above that there are multiple levels of languages, each fulfilling different tasks.
+Deep down, all computers only understand zeros and ones, but above that there are multiple levels of languages fulfilling different tasks.

 == Variables ==